John Guy (colonial administrator)

 The John Guy Flag Site in Cupids, created in 1910 to mark the settlement's 300th anniversary.
 The 26 m flagstaff is used to fly a giant Union Jack.

-John Guy (25 December 1568 – February 1629) was an English merchant adventurer, colonist and politician who sat in the House of Commons from 1621 to 1624.
+John Guy (25 December 1568 – February 1629) was an English merchant, explorer, and politician who sat in the House of Commons from 1621 to 1624.
 He was the first proprietary governor of Newfoundland Colony, the second attempt to establish a colony on Newfoundland.

 Early life

 Guy was the eldest son and second child of Thomas Guy, a cordwainer (shoemaker) of Bristol.
 He was born on 25 December 1568, and baptized a week later on 1 January 1569 at St Mary le Port Church, Bristol.
 He spent his youth growing up amongst his siblings, and was well educated for his times; he managed in later life to write poetry in Latin.
 He was apprenticed to a yeoman farmer, and on his parents' deaths, he inherited the family shoemaking business, he had various farming interests, and served as a factor representing the interests of the Bristol merchant community overseas for a period in Spain, where he mastered the art of navigation.
 Guy became a merchant and was admitted to the corporation of the city in 1603, as a Councillor of Bristol.
 He was also appointed the Sheriff of Bristol for the year 1605–06.
 During the emergency of 1605 when the country was threatened with invasion from overseas, he was appointed one of Rear-Admirals in the Royal Navy, as Bristol was at the time one of the two main naval ports in the country.
 In 1607 he was also appointed Surveyor of Bristol, a post which gave him the responsibility for obtaining provisions for the naval vessels that visited the port of Bristol.